 Platform Deployment (adoption by inventory beacon) Operations Windows On the target device, a Microsoft service account with local administrator rights to allow for software installation.
 Optionally, this account may be any of: FlexNet inventory agent runs as the local SYSTEM account.
-A unique account for every target inventory device An account known in common to a logical group of target devices A domain administrator account that has installation rights on all target devices. nas installation rights on all target In each case, the account credentials must be saved in the Password Manager on the adopting inventory beacon.
+A unique account for every target inventory device An account known in common to a logical group of target devices A domain administrator account that has installation rights on all target devices.
+In each case, the account credentials must be saved in the Password Manager on the adopting inventory beacon.
 (The Password Manager allows for filtering credentials against a group of devices, for example by pattern matching against machine names.)
 Tip: If you choose to use a highly- privileged account, such as a domain administrator, you might also choose to remove it from the Password Manager when all target devices have been adopted.
 (If you choose this approach, it is best practice when removing the account to disabled any targets that include a setting to adopt target devices, since adoption will fail without an appropriate privileged account.)
-You may also need to restore the account into the Password Manager to allow for future adoption
+You may also need to restore the account into the Password Manager to allow for future adoption of newly-added target devices.

 Platform Deployment (adoption by inventory beacon) Operations UNIX-like platforms An account that allows sudo elevation without requiring an interactive password.
-Installation of the package for FlexNet inventory agent requires root level privileges.
-The FlexNet inventory agent must run as root to install and run its services on the local device.
-The security settings for subdirectories of /opt/managesoft: The lib and libexec folders are completely locked down to root only.
+Installation of the package for FlexNet The FlexNet inventory agent must run as root to install and run its services on the local device. inventory agent requires root level The security settings for subdire privileges. /opt/managesoft: The security settings for subdirectories of /opt/managesoft: The lib and libexec folders are completely locked down to root only.
 The bin folder is open to all, to allow easy access to the path of the executables in the folder when using privilege escalation tools like sudo.
 The executables in the bin folder are locked down to root only. documentation and software tag are readable by all.
 The /var/opt/managesoft directory is only accessible by root.